 The Coaching Diploma is the ultimate coach training.
 We created this course to teach our own coaches everything they needed to be a great coach.

-This course is ACTP (highest rank) accredited by the International Coaching Federation (ICF) and goes beyond this to hand you the tools and systems we use on a daily basis to help our coachees.
+This course is ACTP (soon to become Level 2 in the new structure) accredited by the International Coaching Federation (ICF) and goes beyond this to hand you the tools and systems we use on a daily basis to help our coachees.

 This course delivers everything you need to work as a professional coach.
 You will complete many hours of coaching practice (starting on Day 1) and understand the fundamental theories of human behaviour and communication.